freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 Viewing Station*; it does not have internet access, and isolates the files that you are viewing from other sensitive files and applications on the same computer.

-Because this isolation is important to the security of your system, you will notice that certain tools that you may be used to have been disabled.
-For example, the copy-and-paste keyboard will not allow you to copy to or from a disposable VM.
-For more information about this and other security features of Qubes, see `the Qubes OS documentation`_.

 .. tip:: In Qubes, window border colors are used to signify different virtual machines.